Lifetime Care Program

 Ongoing Advocacy

-Our responsibility does not end with placement.
-Cats in the City continues to advocate for the cat throughout the transition, including veterinary coordination, support for the new caregiver, and monitoring during adjustment.
+Our responsibility does not end with intake.
+Cats in the City Rescue continues to advocate for the cat throughout the transition, including veterinary coordination, support for the new caregiver, and monitoring during adjustment.

 Clarity in a Difficult Moment